farah2p/farah-capstone1-covid-prediction/README.md

 # COVID-19 Case Prediction using LSTM Neural Network
 This project aims to create a deep learning model using LSTM neural network to predict new COVID-19 cases in Malaysia.
 The model utilizes the past 30 days of case data to forecast future case numbers.
 The goal is to achieve an MAPE (Mean Absolute Percentage Error) of less than 1% when tested against a testing dataset.
 The model's predictions will help determine if travel bans should be imposed or rescinded.

+## Dataset
+The dataset used is sourced from https://github.com/MoH-Malaysia/covid19-public and it two CSV files for training and testing the model:
+- cases_malaysia_train.csv: This file contains the training data, including the historical records of COVID-19 cases in Malaysia.
+- cases_malaysia_test.csv: This file contains the testing data, which includes the recent records of COVID-19 cases in Malaysia.

 ## Project Description
 The year 2020 witnessed the global spread of the COVID-19 pandemic, leading to widespread disruptions and loss of lives.
 Scientists believe that the absence of AI-assisted automated tracking and predicting systems contributed to the rapid spread of the virus.
 Therefore, deep learning models, such as LSTM neural networks, can be utilized to predict daily COVID-19 cases accurately.
 ### Challenges Faced and Solutions